tryton/trytond/doc/topics/access_rights.rst

 Access Rights
 =============

-There are 4 levels of access rights: model, field, button and record.
+There are 5 levels of access rights: model, actions, field, button and record.
 Every access right is based on the groups of the user.
 The model and field access rights are checked for every RPC call for which :attr:`trytond.rpc.RPC.check_access` is set.
 The others are always enforced.